jeffWelling/jeffwelling.github.com/_posts/2010-09-05-Apt-Pinning.markdown

 title: Apt Pinning
 ---

 [Apt Pinning](http://jaqque.sbih.org/kplug/apt-pinning.html) is a great way of installing packages from testing or unstable on your stable system.
-This is especially useful when I'm working on a project that requires a newer version of a library than is currently in Debian Stable, but has too many uses to enumerate here.
+This is especially useful for me when I'm working on a project that requires a newer version of a library than is currently in Debian Stable, but has too many uses to enumerate here.

 If you'll notice though, the Apt Pinning page that comes up at the top of Google searches is somewhat lacking in detail in some aspects.